lee-alt-add/JavaScript-Mini-Projects/to-do list/README.md

 ## 📁 Features

-- Responsive UI
-- Clickable buttons for digits and operations
-- Clear (`C`) and evaluate (`=`) functions
-- Handles decimals
+- Add new tasks
+- Mark tasks as completed by clicking on them
-- Styled with a modern gradient background
+- Delete tasks with a delete button
+- Responsive and easy-to-use interface

 ---

 ## 🛠️ Technologies Used

-- HTML for structure
+- HTML5
-- CSS for styling and layout
+- CSS3 (including Flexbox and CSS filters)
-- JavaScript for functionality (DOM manipulation & calculation logic)
+- Vanilla JavaScript (DOM manipulation and event handling)

 ---